shfunc/hud-python/environments/README.md

 alwaysApply: false
 ---
 Setup
-1. Make sure the user has started the development server with `hud dev --build` and that you can connect to the environment through the provided HTTP endpoint.
-Check that you have access to the environment's tools.
+1. Make sure the user has set up the mcp config for the environment by seeing if you have access to the tools by the given name (i.e. my-environment-dev), and make sure the title is in dev mode.
+If not, ask the user to make a dev version!
 2. Make sure you can find the source folder for this environment.
 Explore its contents and README.
 3. Clarify the objectives and ask follow up questions on the initial query to determine precise implementation details.